d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 ## Generating Data Sets

-To start, we will generate the same data set as in the previous section.
+To start, we will generate the same dataset as in the previous section.

 ```{.python .input  n=2}
 import d2l